-Provided you're willing to put in some time to learn a few things outside your comfort zone, that is.
-There's a lot to cover, but it's manageable if you follow a few simple steps.
+That’s provided you’re willing to put in some time to learn a few things outside your comfort zone, and you have a few dollars spare to cover website costs.
+There’s a lot to cover, but it’s manageable if you follow a few simple steps.
 What you decide to use will depend on the specifics of what you are trying to accomplish.
-You'll need to know the different methods available, though, so let's jump in.
+You’ll need to know the different methods available, though, so let’s jump in.

 Many of these sites feature drag-and-drop friendliness, selling potential clients on the fact that they are easy to use.
 Professionals, though, have diverging opinions on whether or not free website builders are worthwhile.

 Some believe that these Website Builders have their place.
 To these professionals, the purported speed and ease of these platforms make them ideal for newcomers.